arandel1/Allison-Randel-DroneDeploy-Assignment/README.md

 ## The Goal

-- The goal of this exericse was to create a functioning web application the utilized AI to allow a user to chat with an AI bot to receive information pertaining to provided data.
+- The goal of this exercise was to create a functioning web application the utilized AI to allow a user to chat with an AI bot to receive information relevant to provided data.

 ### Using the Application